-Providing a formally documented second opinion for a psychiatrist peer can be claimed in this section.
+Providing or receiving a formally documented second opinion for a psychiatrist peer can be claimed in this section.
 Please note that presenting a case at a PRG meeting cannot also be claimed as a second opinion, as it is already recorded as a Section 2.1 learning activity.
-As the psychiatrist peer needs to see the patient, also note that discussion of cases on social media or similar cannot be claimed as a second opinion.
+A formal second opinion requires the psychiatrist peer to see the patient, thus discussion of cases on social media or similar cannot be claimed in this section.